Starring in Langgaard Festival 2025

 Karen Bendix

-Karen Bendix holds an MA in Music and Media Studies from the University of Copenhagen.
+Karen Bendix holds an MA in Music and Media Studies from the University of Copenhagen. in Music and Media Studies from the University of Copenhagen, as well as journalism and communication at DJH.

 Since then, she has worked with the dissemination, marketing and communication of music, among other things: